epthegeek/cactuscanyon/README.md

 of borrowed ideas from the likes of Koen Heltzel, Jim Askey and others.
 Without those guys, there'd be no this thing.
 They're awesome.
 I'm a nub.

+I should be clear here, due to the misrepresentation of others as to what this means:
+By "heavily cribbed from the work of others" I mean that I studied other available projects to see how they did things, learned from them, and wrote my own.
+I didn't just take someone's project and bolt my crap onto it.
+Without them to learn from, I would be nowhere, and I appreciate that their works were available to study -- but I did my own work.

 It's not all here
 =================